iExecBlockchainComputing/iexec-doc/wallet.rst

 | Ether is used to process the smart contracts.

 Useful links:

+For testing purpose and access to limited computing resources:

  - How to get some test ETH (Kovan) on your Ethereum wallet ? https://gitter.im/kovan-testnet/faucet
  - How to get some test RLC (Kovan) on your Ethereum wallet ? https://faucet.iex.ec/kovan